mapogolions/resilience/examples/essentials.md

 ### Essentials

-Policy is a function that knows how to execute another function given as an input argument.
+Policy is a function that executes another function provided as an input argument based on encapsulated internal logic.
 It extends or modifies the behavior of the original function without directly altering its code."

 ```golang
 func[S any, T any](context.Context, func(context.Context, S) (T, error), S) (T, error)